mk12/sicp/docs/lecture.md

 - The recursive strategy is to apply the operation to the car of the list, and then cons that onto the rest of the list which has already been mapped (wishful thinking).
 - Rather than doing the recursive strategy manually each time, we use the higher-order procedure `map`.
 - Thinking in terms of operations on aggregates is a powerful idea.
 We don't worry about recursion or other details.
-- The procedure `for-each` is like map, but it doesn't build up a new list.
+- `for-each` is like map, but it doesn't build up a new list.
 It is just for side-effects.

 ## Part 2